school-brainhack/school-brainhack.github.io/content/en/modules/introduction_to_terminal/correction/corrige.md

          No: this goes up two levels, to Users
          Yes: ~ refers to the home directory, which is Users/amanda.
          No: this would navigate to the hom directory inside Users/amanda/data (if it exists)
-         Yes: unnecesarily complicated, but correct
+         Yes: unnecessarily complicated, but correct
          Yes: this is a shortcut to go back to the user's home directory!
          Yes: this goes up one directory, to /Users/amanda